ibm-cloud-docs/vpc/vsi_is_create_instance_template.md

 {: screen}

 The following example creates an instance template that is named _my-gen3-instance-template_ in the VPC that is specified by the ID _r006-6e8fb140-5668-45b8-b98a-d5cb0e0bf39b_.
 The template is created in the us-south-3_ ZONE and uses the _cx3d-8x20_ PROFILE.
 The SUBNET is defined by its ID _00726-298acd6c-e71e-4204-a04f-fe4a4dd89805_.
 The IMAGE is specified by its ID _r006-534ef2ac-6158-45b3-9657-57629fa85305_.
-When the selected [compute profile](/docs/vpc?group=profile-details) supports pooled bandwidth allocation for data volumes, the option `--storage_qos_modes` can also be included.
+When the selected [compute profile](/docs/vpc?group=profile-details) supports pooled bandwidth allocation for data volumes, you can also include the `--storage_qos_modes` option.

 ```sh
 ibmcloud is instance-template-create my-gen3-instance-template r006-6e8fb140-5668-45b8-b98a-d5cb0e0bf39b us-south-3 cx3d-8x20 00726-298acd6c-e71e-4204-a04f-fe4a4dd89805 --image r006-534ef2ac-6158-45b3-9657-57629fa85305 --storage_qos_modes pooled